Agency in Mormonism: Earth life

 In essence, agency is the ability to make choices for oneself, as well as the ability to learn the difference between right and wrong and to make ethical and moral decisions.

-David O. McKay, a church president, stated, "It is the purpose of the Lord that man become like him.
+David O. McKay, a church president, stated, "It is the purpose of the Lord that man become like Him.
 In order for man to achieve this it was necessary for the Creator first to make him free."
 Without agency, mortality would be useless.
 People are ultimately responsible for their own destiny, through their faith and obedience to the commandments of God.
-"Free agency" therefore should not be interpreted to mean that actions are without consequences; "free" means that it is a gift from God and consequences must necessarily come as a result of choices made.
-Free agency and accountability are complementary and cannot be separated.
+"Agency" therefore should not be interpreted to mean that actions are without consequences; agency is a gift from God and consequences must necessarily come as a result of choices made.
+Agency and accountability are complementary and cannot be separated.

-This principle holds that it is wrong to deny someone of his or her free agency unless they have abused it to infringe against the agency of another, as it would bind a person from their own choices.
-Such offenses logically include crimes such as murder, rape and slavery.
-Furthermore, a person who prevents an individual from doing what they have been commanded to do (e.g., force them to do something they believe is wrong) will be held responsible for any offense.
+This principle holds that it is wrong to compel someone to use his or her agency in a certain way unless they have abused it - especially to infringe against the agency of another - as it would prevent a person from enacting their own choices.
+Such offenses logically include, but are not limited to, crimes such as murder, rape, and slavery.
+Furthermore, a person who prevents an individual from doing what they have been commanded to do or forces them to do something that is wrong will likewise be held responsible for any offense.